-- Visitors may request as much research material as is needed, but librarians will determine the number of items released to a patron at any time.
+- Visitors may request as much research material as is needed, but staff will determine the number of items released to a patron at any time.
 Please return materials to the desk when you are finished consulting them.
 NOTE: materials are never circulated from this collection.
 There are no exceptions to this policy.
 FAILURE TO RETURN MATERIALS IS A CRIME UNDER THE LAWS OF THE STATE OF COLORADO.

-- All copies of and from History Colorado collections must be obtained from library staff.
+- All copies of and from History Colorado collections must be obtained from staff.
 No patron photocopying or scanning is permitted.
 Patrons may take photographs using a camera according to the terms of our Camera Use Policy (see below).
-Library staff is responsible for all other copy services because fragile materials require trained handling, all copies must be identified as to source and location of the original, and some materials may be subject to copyright or collections restrictions.
-Library staff will provide forms and instructions on how to identify and order copies using our copy service.
+Staff is responsible for all other copy services because fragile materials require trained handling, all copies must be identified as to source and location of the original, and some materials may be subject to copyright or collections restrictions.
+Staff will provide forms and instructions on how to identify and order copies using our copy service.
 Copying is governed by the Copying Policy (see below), written on the back of the request form.
 Use, distribution, or publication of reproductions requires written permission from History Colorado.
 The patron is responsible for compliance with copyright laws.
 Commercial use of images of or from History Colorado collections requires a fee.